-CETB Strategy 1.3 Placing Cork ETB's schools as the 'schools of choice' for parents in meeting the educational and developmental needs of their children Development of a Cork ETB Education Strategy for Schools which will set out a framework for delivery of our Strategy Statement up end of 2024 Publication of Education Strategy for Schools End of Q2 Researching, adopting and promoting best practice in course/ programme design, teaching, learning, assessment and reporting Develop and implement a review schedule for FET programmes to ensure validity with reference to a number of criteria, including meeting learner needs.
-The review to Improved completion and certification outcomes from courses, and increase in progressions to future learning opportunities in FET and HE Improved completion and certifications outcomes incorporate revision of assessment modes and methods, and to be supported by PLD supports Researching, developing and offering innovative solutions to: (i) address learning needs and (ii) enhance course/programme choice and availability throughout the Cork region Development of specific, appropriate programmes/courses delivered in accessible, online and blended formats to allow greater access to learners in rural locations A number of high demand courses to be delivered in online and blended formats Increase in participation rates from learners in more rural communities Proactively engaging with employers and learners to systematically identify: (i) knowledge/skill needs, (ii) the most suitable pedagogical approaches and (iii) Identify from locally available data and national employment indicators, areas for additional programme development and actively engage in business forums Active engagement with employers and employer bodies Across 2022 practical/work experience requirements both local and national CETB Strategy 1.7 Increasing the use of technology to offer remote and blended learning solutions to those in employment, based remotely or with other access limitations Work continues within Cork TEL Support Group to further develop and enhance our ability to provide blended learning opportunities and enhance the skill set of our staff and learners Development of a comprehensive TEL programme of work contained in a strategy document Publication of a TEL Strategy document CETB Strategy 1.8 Reorganising courses and programmes to ensure efficiency, value-for-money and the development of specialisms at our major campus locations The development of Cork College of FET, and the establishment of Departments / Faculties / Centres of excellence, and a move towards consolidation course provision at levels 5 and 6 to improve efficiencies Consolidation of a number of courses through a process of consultation Q.3 PDA 1.1 Provide a positive learning experience for all learners, including learners from marginalised groups An Active Inclusion Support Unit has been established to co-ordinate and ensure access to supports to all groups In schools, Principals actively engage with SENO's and with NEPS in respect of their own school.
-Further develop the model of SEN provision in schools through engagement with the ETBI SEN Mapping Project Learners have a positive learning experience with any and all needs being met to ensure active participation Across 2022 PDA 1.2 Support students/learners at risk of educational disadvantage in line See Cork ETB Strategy 4.2 and 4.3 See PDA 1.1 Co-ordinated and targeted approach to delivery of supports Across 2022 with current national policy PDA 1.3 Ensure all necessary child safeguarding measures are in place in accordance with the Child Protection Procedures for Primary and Post-Primary Schools 2017 Child protection reports are a standard item on all Boards of Management Board of Management Minutes forwarded to Corporate Services Full compliance maintained PDA 1.4 Ensure full compliance with the Child Protection Procedures for Primary and Post- Primary Schools 2017 Organisation wide training to commence in 2022 Engagement of staff with training schedule Central established of all staff trained in Child Protection Procedures
+CETB Strategy 1.5 Researching, developing and offering innovative solutions to: (i) address learning needs and (ii) enhance course/programme choice and availability throughout the Cork region Development of specific, appropriate programmes/courses delivered in accessible, online and blended formats to allow greater access to learners in rural locations A formal pilot to be established to ensure a fit for purpose concept and format Pilot to commence in Q3, in two identified curricular areas.
+CETB Strategy 1.6 Proactively engaging with employers and learners to systematically identify: (i) knowledge/skill needs, (ii) the most suitable pedagogical approaches and (iii) practical/work experience requirements Identify from locally available data and national employment indicators, areas for additional programme development and actively engage in business forums both local and national Active engagement with employers and employer bodies Continued engagement with Employers and Employer Bodies in 2023 CETB Strategy 1.7 Increasing the use of technology to offer remote and blended learning solutions to those in employment, based remotely or with other access limitations Work continues within Cork TEL Support Group to further develop and enhance our ability to provide blended learning opportunities and enhance the skill set of our staff and learners Development of a comprehensive TEL programme of work contained in a strategy document Publication of TEL Strategy with implementation plan defined for delivery CETB Strategy 1.8 Reorganising courses and programmes to ensure efficiency, value-for-money and the development of specialisms at our major campus locations The development of Cork College of FET, and the establishment of Departments / Faculties / Centres of excellence, and a move towards consolidation course provision at levels 5 and 6 to improve efficiencies Consolidation of a number of courses through a process of consultation Consultation to continue as part of the Cork College of FET Project, the establishment of Departments and the alignment of areas of delivery

+PDA 1.1 Provide a positive learning experience for all learners, including learners from marginalised groups An Active Inclusion Support Unit has been established to co-ordinate and ensure access to supports to all groups In schools, Principals actively engage with SENO's and with NEPS in respect of their own school.
+Further develop the model of SEN provision in schools through engagement with the ETBI SEN Mapping Project Learners have a positive learning experience with any and all needs being met to ensure active participation Active Inclusion Supports and support structures to be reviewed as part of the Cork College of FET Project Continued engagement with agencies during 2023 PDA 1.2 Support students/learners at risk of educational disadvantage in line with current national policy See Cork ETB Strategy 4.2 and 4.3 See PDA 1.1 Co-ordinated and targeted approach to delivery of supports Ongoing 2023 PDA 1.3 Ensure all necessary child safeguarding measures are in place in accordance with the Child Protection Procedures for Primary and Post-Primary Schools 2017 Child protection reports are a standard item on all Boards of Management agendas Board of Management Minutes forwarded to Corporate Services Full compliance maintained PDA 1.4 Ensure full compliance with the Child Protection Procedures for Primary and Post- Primary Schools 2017 Organisation wide training to commence in 2022 Engagement of staff with training schedule Continue to engage all staff in child protection training as appropriate.